 As a nurse, you always need to be prepared.
 Having the right tools and supplies with you can help you respond to emergencies quickly.
 It also helps you be more effective at work.

 Whether you are a fresh graduate or a seasoned nurse, here are the most important things you need to have in your bag:

-Gloves can help keep your hands clean and safe whenever you need to touch bodily tissues, bodily fluids, broken skin, and mucous membranes.
+Wearing gloves can help keep your hands clean and safe whenever you need to touch bodily tissues, bodily fluids, broken skin, and mucous membranes (1).
 Wearing them also prevents you from getting bad bacteria that can make you sick.

 Now, when keeping gloves in your bag, it’s important that you keep them away from sharp objects.
 Punctured gloves will be useless when you need them.

 Because of the demand of your job, you need a medical-grade disinfecting wipe, like these excellent ones you can get from sonosupplies.com.
 It can kill 99.99% of bacteria and even viruses, like H1N1 and MRSA.

 The wipes don’t have bleach, solvents or alcohol so you won’t have to worry about your safety.
 Plus, with its size, the pack won’t take a lot of space in your bag.

 While you can always get a stethoscope from the nurses’ station, it’s still better if you can have your own.
 Purchasing your own stethoscope allows you to find the best one that will fit your preferences, needs, and comfort.